MELITTA Caffeo Varianza CSP - Coffee machine

 9.3 Removing and cleaning the brewing unit

-To avoid damage to the appliance, we recommend cleaning the brewing
+To avoid damage to the appliance, we recommend cleaning the brewing unit once a week.

 Fig. 19: Removing the brewing unit

-Requirement: The appliance is switched o.
+Requirement: The appliance is switched off.

 1. Open the cover (11).
-To do this, reach into the recess on the right of the
+To do this, reach into the recess on the right of the appliance and push the cover off backwards.
+Take off the cover.

-2. Press and hold the red lever(37) on the brewing unit handle(12) and
+2. Press and hold the red lever (37) on the brewing unit handle (12) and turn the handle clockwise until it engages at the stop.

 3. Pull the brewing unit out of the appliance by the handle.